 Except for the abovementioned Investment announcement for Rs..5500/-crore investment by hi-tech Investor group and definitive RSA there has been no othermaterial changes and commitments affecting the financial position of the Company duringthe financial year.
 Due to the world wide pandemic of CoVid-19 certain statutoryapprovals of Investor are pending in Europe.
 Once they get statutory approval they willmake this investment in the Company as above.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-During the Financial Year ended 31st March 2016 the Company has notaccepted any deposits falling within the ambit of Section 73 of the Companies Act 2013and The (Companies Acceptance of Deposits) Rules 2014.
+During the Financial Year ended March 31 2021 the Company has notaccepted any deposits falling within the ambit of Section 73 of the Companies Act 2013and The Companies (Acceptance of Deposits) Rules 2014.

 INTERNAL FINANCIAL CONTROLS AND THEIR ADEQUACY

-DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT THE WORKPLACE(PREVENTIONPROHIBITION & REDRESSAL) ACT 2013.
+DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION & REDRESSAL) ACi;2013

 CORPORATE SOCIAL RESPONSIBILITY (CSR) INITIATIVES

 The brief outline of the Corporate Social Responsibility (CSR) Policyof the Company and the initiatives undertaken by the Company on CSR activities during theyear are set out in "Annexure H" of this report in the format prescribed in theCompanies (Corporate Social Responsibility Policy) Rules 2014.
 The policy is available onthe website of the Company.